 Election upsets, Zika, the Syrian crisis, and unfortunately tons of fake news about all of the above and everything in between.
 Denzel Washington was recently quoted as saying, “If you don’t read the newspaper, you’re uninformed.
 If you do read the newspaper, you’re misinformed.”
 So what should you do?
+You want to be informed, but a good deal of the information out there is incorrect or biased.
+1. Links and citations allow us to easily access, read, and explore more about the information found in the article.
 Can the Queen Legally Kill President Trump with a Sword?
 Claim: Queen Elizabeth asserted she has the legal authority to kill President Trump with a sword should he enter Buckingham Palace. false Example: [Collected via e-mail, February 2017] Origin:On 31 January 2017, the British web site The Daily Mash reported that Queen Elizabeth had made a shocking statement regarding her authority should U.S.

 Can Your Students Spot Fake News?
 Here are 70 Links to Help.
 It's all around us.

 It's permeated Facebook, Twitter, all social media and the Internet.
 Yet I have seen adults fall for these hoaxes all the time.
 It's been hard for me to not say anything when I see these stories repeated and shared daily.
 Many times I have just referenced snopes.com.
+Yet people fall for this all the time.
+Below I have collected a slew of resources to aid teachers and their students with the task of spotting fake news.
 Home - Fake News - LibGuides at Indiana University East.
 There are four broad categories of fake news, according to media professor Melissa Zimdars of Merrimack College.

 CATEGORY 1: Fake, false, or regularly misleading websites that are shared on Facebook and social media.
 Some of these websites may rely on “outrage” by using distorted headlines and decontextualized or dubious information in order to generate likes, shares, and profits.
-CATEGORY 2: Websites that may circulate misleading and/or potentially unreliable information.
 Fake News Or Real?
 How To Self-Check The News And Get The Facts : All Tech Considered.
 Guido Rosa/Getty Images/Ikon Images Fake news stories can have real-life consequences.